vatesfr/xen-orchestra/scheduler.md

 ### Planned reboot

 * your client app is not very stable, or you need to reboot every month after kernel updates: schedule this during the weekend!

-### Test DR

-* thanks to the DR feature of Xen Orchestra, you can also schedule a boot of your DR'ed VMs: this way, your DR plan can be auto-tested!

 ### Add or Remove ACLs